Therefore, be it RESOLVED

 ONLY ONE ISSUE SHOULD BE ADDRESSED IN EACH RESOLUTION.
 If multiple “resolved”

 clauses are included in a resolution, each “resolved” clause should be related to the central subject of the resolution.

 Before submitting a resolution, carefully weigh the merits of your proposal by considering the following questions: 1) Is this issue/topic of special interest to many, some, or a few members, family physicians, others?
 2) Is the recommendation within the scope or authority of the AAFP?
 3) Is the recommendation relevant to the Academy’s strategic priorities?
-4) Does the recommendation have cost implications for the Academy (in terms of research, meeting costs, production charges, travel expenses, staff time, etc.)?
+4) Does the recommendation have cost implications for the Academy (in terms of research, meeting costs, production charges, travel expenses, PAFP team time, etc.)?
 5) Is the Academy currently addressing this issue/topic?